 Anyone who has renovated an old house previously will know that even when you think you’ve finished you haven’t really.
 Sorry to those of you currently renovating.
 The truth is old buildings require constant care, for me that’s why I love them.
 Taking care of a period property to me is similar to doing your best to look after the environment.
 Just as I want the planet to be there for future generations I would like the heritage that comes from our homes to be there also.
-During the Summer months I always turn to the outside jobs and one of those this year is resurfacing the front steps.
+During the Summer months I always turn to the outside jobs (maintaining the kerb appeal amongst other things) and one of those this year is resurfacing the front steps.
 Here’s a step my step guide on how to bring old limestone or marble back to life

 THE STEPS AT THE BEGINNING OF THIS YEAR.
 THANKFULLY I HAVE NOW TREATED THE DRIVEWAY TOO AND IT’S NOW WEED FREE

 Limestone and marble are similar substances so it won’t matter if you have either.
 The truth is I’m not sure what mine are made of.
 They could be one or the other as Devon is known for both.
 What I do know is that both these stones calcify over time.
 They do not like acid, including acid from rain and over time they develop a white bloom.
 Sometimes called etching, calcification or lime deposits my steps had become so pale and opaque no amount of colour intensifier or impregnating sealer was going to revive them.
 They should be dark, almost black with wonderful veining and they’ve become blocks of pale grey hideousness.